-BPI has worked with a number of UK overhead line suppliers to develop and provide the Protean system.
-The Protean design philosophy is based on using the latest overhead line design software and specialist structural analysis of the mast.
-The resultant foundation loads require specialist foundation design using a proprietary screw–anchor without the requirement for supporting stays at angle and terminal poles.
+BPI has worked with a number of UK overhead line suppliers to develop and refine the Protean system.
+The Protean design philosophy is based on an efficient line design which is safe and constructible with limited outage requirements.
+This is achieved using the latest overhead line design software and specialist structural analysis to develop a bespoke line design for each application.

 One advantage of the Protean system is the ability to customise the design at the concept stage.
 At the outset of the project the number of circuits, required line rating and requirement for earthwire and communications is agreed with the client.
 Following this, a design process is undertaken in which the conductor system, basic span, structure height and strength are reviewed taking into consideration the terrain and other factors such as planning and wayleave constraints, to provide an economical fit for purpose design.

 A hinged pole base section means the structures can be fully assembled on the ground before a hydraulic ram is used to lift them to the vertical position.
 Each pole takes around six minutes to lift, meaning outage times are much less than with conventional wood pole overhead line designs.

 If required, the foundation and mast can be designed to remove the requirement for supporting stays at angle and terminal structure locations, providing a more compact structure footprint to aid with planning and consents.